x

 ABOUT THE PUBLISHER

 Tim Blackwell founded the Cowcatcher as Cowcatcher Round Up in 2004 as a newsletter to highlight local NMRA and model railroading activities in Texas and Louisiana.
 A longtime model railroader and former award-winning newspaper professional, Blackwell conceived the idea of a local rail enthusiast publication during long car rides with fellow modelers to operating sessions.
-He discovered that model railroaders didn’t pass the time talking about the latest models and running layouts but took a more holistic approach to the hobby.
+He discovered that model railroaders didn’t pass the time talking only about the latest models and their layouts but took a more holistic approach to the hobby.
 Anything trains was game for discussion.

 MORE ABOUT US